ShivamPatel-India/CS5990/README.md

 To run the Lane Detection in Adverse Weather Conditions project, follow these steps:

+0. Check your machines specifications whether they met the requirements of CARLA simulator or not.
+Because CARLA requires high GPU specs.
 1. Clone the repository
 2. Install dependencies
 3. Run the project